-The Hydrocephalus Research Guild and Hydrocephalus Support Group of Seattle Children’s joined forces with the national Hydrocephalus Association to present the first WALK for Hydrocephalus.
-More than 300 walkers gathered at Magnuson Park in Seattle July 30 and raised $25,000 to support Seattle Children’s participation in the Hydrocephalus Clinical Research Network.
-In addition to a one-mile or 3.1-mile walk, participants enjoyed a picnic lunch and were joined by Children’s CEO Dr. Tom Hansen, honorary walk chair, and Sergeant James Spence of the 191st Infantry Brigade out of Fort Lewis, the guest of honor.
+The Hydrocephalus Research Guild and the Hydrocephalus Support Group of Seattle Children’s joined forces with the national Hydrocephalus Association to present a WALK for Hydrocephalus.
+More than 400 walkers gathered at Magnuson Park in Seattle July 21 and raised more than $92,000 for hydrocephalus research.
+After the walk, participants enjoyed a picnic lunch and were joined by Children’s CEO Dr. Tom Hansen, honorary walk chair, and Sergeant James Spence of the 191st Infantry Brigade out of Fort Lewis, the guest of honor.

 Kitsap Friends of Children's Guild

 Nearly 150 music-lovers attended the Kitsap Friends of Children's Guild Rock the Cure Aug.
 25 and raised $600 for pediatric brain tumor research at Seattle Children's.
 Rock the Cure is a music festival featuring local bands, which was held at The Manette in Bremerton.
 Bands included Letters, Passing Avidya, Klementine and All In Favor.
 Guild members also sold artwork, which was donated by local artists.
 The guild thanks sponsors the Windermere Foundation and Invisible Friends Productions.